jhvanderschee/jekyllcodex/_without-plugin/button-modal.md

 ### Introduction

-I got a [request](https://github.com/jhvanderschee/jekyllcodex/issues/18), asking for a modal window when you click on a link.
-Quite a strange request... but nothing I cannot build.
+I got a [request](https://github.com/jhvanderschee/jekyllcodex/issues/18), asking for a modal window that interceps a click on a link.
+Click [this link](#){:.buttonmodal} for a demo.
+You can find the code below.

 ### How it works

 This code looks for any link that contains the class 'buttonmodal'.
 This link toggles a modal window that lives the footer of your page.
 Clicking outside the modal closes the modal throught some javascript.
+The modal has a title, some text and a few links.
+This data comes from the data folder where it is stored in a file with a yaml extension.

 ### Installation